Sahiladevi/health_track/README.md

 ---

-## 🧪 Testing & Validation
+##  Testing & Validation

-- ✅ All code blocks run successfully in a clean environment
+-  All code blocks run successfully in a clean environment
-- ✅ Notebooks structured and annotated clearly
+-  Notebooks structured and annotated clearly
-- ✅ Survey weights applied appropriately
+-  Survey weights applied appropriately
-- ✅ SQLite queries tested with sample SQL statements
+-  SQLite queries tested with sample SQL statements

 ---

-## 🔁 Version Control
+##  Version Control

-- ✅ Tracked using **Git CLI**
+- Tracked using the Git command line interface.
-- ✅ Minimum 10 commits
+- Minimum 10 commits
-- ✅ No files uploaded via GitHub UI
+- No files were uploaded through the GitHub web interface
-- ✅ `.gitignore` includes temporary and output files
+- The .gitignore file includes the venv folder.

 ---

-## 🧠 Risk Mitigation
+##  Risk Mitigation

 | Risk                                | Mitigation Strategy                             |
 |-------------------------------------|-------------------------------------------------|